Thursday, October 30, 2014

 Crowdy Bay National Park

-We have just spent seven days camped at Crowdy Bay National Park.
-The weather was fabulous with rain falling on two of the nights.
-This National Park is one of our favorite camping spots and its just over two hours south of where we live.
-Once the three remaining sections of the Pacific Highway upgrade south of Coffs Harbour are completed then our travelling time to this park will be greatly reduced.
+We have just spent seven days camping at Crowdy Bay National Park.
+The weather was excellent, with rain on two of the nights.
+This national park is one of our favourite camping spots and is just over two hours south of where we live.
+Once the remaining three sections of the Pacific Highway upgrade south of Coffs Harbour are finished, our travel time to this park will be significantly reduced.

-The park has four campgrounds which include Crowdy Gap in the south, with Kylies Beach, Indian Head and Diamond Head in the northern section of the National Park.
+The park has four campgrounds: Crowdy Gap in the south, and Kylies Beach, Indian Head, and Diamond Head in the northern section of the National Park.

-Our preference is to camp at Kylies Beach, with its basic facilities which include drop toilets, cold water showers and very clear non-potable water.
-The campground is set back from the beach behind sand dunes and vegetation and is protected if the weather turns nasty.
-The main campground is basically a large grassed area without those dreaded koppers logs, and for those who require shade there are other more secluded campsites surrounding the main area.
+Our preference is to camp at Kylies Beach, which has basic facilities including drop toilets, cold water showers, and very clear non-potable water.
+The campground is set back from the beach behind sand dunes and vegetation, providing protection if the weather turns nasty.
+The main campground is essentially a large grassy area without those dreaded koppers logs, and for those needing shade, there are other more secluded campsites around the main area.

 Indian Head campground: